Surfaces with flat normal connection in 4-dimensional space forms: Introduction

 Let $N$ be a $4$-dimensional Lorentzian space form with constant sectional curvature $L_0$.
 Let $M$ be a Riemann surface and $F:M\longrightarrow N$ a space-like and conformal immersion of $M$ into $N$.
-If $F$ has a parallel normal vector field with respect to the Levi-Civita connection of the metric of $N$, then this vector field is identically space-like, time-like or light-like.
-We can obtain an analogous result to Theorem~\ref{thm:pnvftn} for space-like and conformal immersions of $M$ into $N$ with space-like or time-like parallel normal vector fields, and we can also obtain analogous results to Theorem~\ref{thm:ldnotpnvf} for this situation.
-We can obtain an analogous result to Theorem~\ref{thm:pnvftnll} for space-like and conformal immersions with light-like parallel normal vector fields.
+If $F$ has a parallel normal vector field with respect to the Levi-Civita connection of the Lorentzian metric of $N$, then as in the previous paragraph, this vector field is identically space-like, time-like or light-like.
+For space-like and conformal immersions of $M$ into $N$ with space-like or time-like parallel normal vector fields, we can obtain analogous results to Theorems~\ref{thm:ldnotpnvf} and \ref{thm:pnvftn} for this situation.
+In the case where the immersions have light-like parallel normal vector fields, we can also obtain an analogous result to Theorem~\ref{thm:pnvftnll}.
 The conformal Gauss maps of Willmore surfaces in $3$-dimensional Riemannian space forms with vanishing holomorphic quartic differential have light-like parallel normal vector fields (\cite{bryant2}, \cite{ando3}).
-We will obtain analogous results to Theorem~\ref{thm:notldL0} and Theorem~\ref{thm:notld} for space-like and conformal immersions of $M$ into $N$ with $K\equiv L_0$, flat normal connection and no parallel normal vector fields, expressing the equations of Gauss, Codazzi and Ricci by complex-valued functions related to the second fundamental forms (Theorem~\ref{thm:notldL0sL}, Theorem~\ref{thm:notldsL}).
+See Remark~\ref{rem:K=L_0sL} in Subsection~\ref{subsect:sLGCR} for characterizations of a space-like and conformal immersion $F:M\longrightarrow N$ with zero mean curvature vector and $K\equiv L_0$.
+We will obtain analogous results to Theorems~\ref{thm:notldL0} and \ref{thm:notld} for space-like and conformal immersions of $M$ into $N$ with $K\equiv L_0$, $R^{\perp} \equiv 0$ and no parallel normal vector fields (Theorems~\ref{thm:notldL0sL}, \ref{thm:notldsL}), expressing the equations of Gauss, Codazzi and Ricci as in \eqref{gaussriccisL}, \eqref{codazziWXYZsL} by complex-valued functions related to the second fundamental forms.
+The two conditions $R^{\perp} \equiv 0$ and $K\equiv L_0$ just mean the relation \eqref{WXYZ0sL} analogous to \eqref{WXYZ0}, and \eqref{WXYZ0sL} is equivalent to the degeneracy of the complex twistor lifts of $F$ (\cite{ando10}).